Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Kroger #403 at its Waynesboro facility, reporting 69 affected workers.
+The largest notice was filed by Kroger #403 at its Waynesboro facility, reporting 69 affected workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.